radcamp/radcamp.github.io/Brisbane2025/setup.md

 (base) jovyan@493222dbc32d:~$
 ```

-Now you can install ipyrad with conda like this (it will take 1-2 minutes):
+Now you can install ipyrad (and a few of the other necessary packages we'll be using)
+with conda like this (it will take 1-2 minutes):
 ```
-conda install -c conda-forge -c bioconda ipyrad -y
+conda install -c conda-forge -c bioconda ipyrad fastqc -y
 ```

 ### Installing ipyrad on your home system